 No. Beyond the prerequisite courses noted earlier, there are no specific courses in speech-language pathology required for certification; however, graduate programs may have requirements for course work that are above those required for ASHA certification and that is their prerogative.
 Additionally, individual state licensure boards may have requirements different from ASHA certification requirements and it may be necessary for applicants to provide a breakdown of courses and practicum hours to satisfy those licensure requirements.

 The individual graduate programs have developed mechanisms for assessing the demonstration of the knowledge and skills outcomes listed in the standards.
-Their verification, via completion of the "Verification by Program Director" page of the certification application, will be sufficient documentation to the CFCC that the applicant has met the requirements.
+Their verification, via completion of the "Verification by Program Director" section of the certification application, will be sufficient documentation to the CFCC that the applicant has met the requirements.